ntustison/PaperANTsX/Text/results.md

     * brain stem; and
 * cortical thickness estimation [@Das:2009aa].

+Our recent longitudinal variant incorporates an additional step involving the construction of a single subject template [@Avants:2010aa] and subsequent processing.

 Although the resulting thickness maps are conducive to voxel-based [@Ashburner:2000aa] and related analyses[@Avants:2012aa], here we employ the well-known Desikan-Killiany-Tourville [@Klein:2012aa] labeling protocol (31